victor-m-p/mdwikiNLP/index.md

 Assessment and exam
 --------------

-### Assignments

-You will have a number of group programming assignments to complete.

-Use Github classroom to upload your assignments.
-You will receive an email invitation to register in week 36.

 ### Assessment/Academic goals
 In the evaluation of the student's performance, emphasis is placed on the extent to which the student is able to: